ElementoBorzi/dll-injector/README.md

 Allows you to inject one or more dlls into an executable exe file

 ## How to?
-start program and inject dll by one click
-usage: launch Game.exe MyLib.dll [command line]
+start program and inject dll by one click.
+Usage: launch Game.exe MyLib.dll [command line]